About NASA Teen Mazda Challenge (TMC)

 Points paid are based solely on the final official Regional Spec Miata results that will include any technical (mechanical) or driving infractions observed by the race and technical directors of the race event that might result in a penalty.
 At the end of each region’s TMC scheduled season, a champion is named for that region.
 This champion will then be eligible for a number of generous awards designed to assist each driver with climbing the motorsports ladder.

-Season begins first race in your region after March 1st.
-Finishing the last race in region prior to October 13th.
+The first race of the season typically begins in your regions after March 1st.
+Finishing the last race in the region prior to October 13th.

 To Enter the Teen Mazda Challenge

-Drivers must be between 13 and 20 years of age at their region’s first TMC race of the season.
-Each TMC driver must acquire a NASA Competition race license before the start of the season.
-This process is rather straightforward and our series leadership can assist in that process.
-Once the driver has all his/her competition license, he or she is required to fill out the Teen Mazda Challenge program registration form.
+Drivers must be between 13 and 21 years of age at their region’s first TMC race of the season.
+Each TMC Driver must sign up to be a NASA member and apply for a NASA Competition License before the start of the season.
+Once the driver has all his/her competition license, he or she is required to complete the Teen Mazda Challenge program registration form.
 Part of this registration process includes a parental release form that must be completed by the parent or legal guardian of anyone under the age of 18.

-A legal, approved, NASA-tech-inspected Spec Miata racecar is required.
+A legal, approved, NASA-tech-inspected Spec Miata or Spec MX-5 racecar is required.
 Please read the current NASA competition rules regarding the Spec Miata race class found on the Forms and Rules page.

 Spec Miata race cars can be built from scratch, purchased from existing owners or rented on a race-to-race or season-long basis.

 Information about Spec MX-5 race cars and how to purchase or build one can be found on the Spec MX5 website